 The hormone testosterone turns an embryo into a full-grown man: in girls and boys, it stimulates muscle and bone growth.
 During puberty, it causes boys’ voices to deepen and hair to sprout all over their bodies.

 But from the age of 30, these bursts of testosterone production slow down.
 How quickly this happens depends on lifestyle and possible illnesses.
-This development is normal, but sometimes it happens too quickly, which could lead to a variety of health problems.
+This decrease in testosterone production is normal, but sometimes it happens too quickly, which could lead to a variety of health problems.

-Gain more insights into the dangers of low testosterone, low testosterone symptoms and how to test your testosterone levels.
+Gain more insights into what testosterone is, as well as the dangers of low testosterone, what causes low testosterone, low testosterone symptoms and how to test your testosterone levels.

 What is testosterone?

 On average, men have ten times more testosterone than women.
 But in both sexes, the hormone testosterone has important functions.

 What does testosterone do?

 Testosterone is an androgen – a male sex hormone – and one of the most important male sex hormones.
 In men, the testes produce 90 per cent of the total testosterone produced in the body, while in women, the ovaries produce the majority.
 Small amounts are produced in the adrenal cortex.